HitkoDev/breeze/readme.txt

 Breeze is fully compatible with WordPress Multisite without the need for any extra configuration.

+= How does Breeze handle WordPress multisite? =

+Breeze handles all WordPress multisite instances globally.
+All the settings for multisite are now handled on the network level.

 = Is Breeze compatible with other WordPress Cache plugins? =

 We DO NOT recommend using two WordPress cache plugins at the same time on any WordPress website.